galaxyproject/training-material/topics/contributing/tutorials/design/tutorial.md

 {: .comment}

 Not surprisingly, the same principles apply to course design.
-The process may seem daunting, but for the sake of simplicity, we focus here on one model: i.e., that proposed by Nicholls {% cite nicholls2002developing %}.
-Before discussing this further, however, it's helpful to consider another very important tool used in teaching and learning – Bloom's taxonomy {% cite bloom1956taxonomy %}.
+The process may seem daunting, but for the sake of simplicity, we focus here on one model: *i.e.*, that proposed by {% cite nicholls2002developing %}.
+Before discussing this further, however, it's helpful to consider another very important tool used in teaching and learning – Bloom's taxonomy ({% cite bloom1956taxonomy %}).

 ### Bloom's taxonomy of cognitive complexity

 Learning taxonomies are useful tools that can help both to formulate and clarify LOs, and to arrange them on a scale of increasing complexity.
-Bloom’s taxonomy
-{% cite bloom1956taxonomy %}, probably the most easily understood and widely used today, features a _six-level hierarchy of cognitive complexity_, ranging from _Remember_ (being able to recall facts and basic concepts) to _Evaluate_ being able to defend opinions or decisions), as illustrated in the following
+Bloom’s taxonomy ({% cite bloom1956taxonomy %}), probably the most easily understood and widely used today, features a _six-level hierarchy of cognitive complexity_, ranging from _Remember_ (being able to recall facts and basic concepts) to _Evaluate_ being able to defend opinions or decisions), as illustrated in the following